hazarute/NeatData/ReadMe.md

 ## 🌟 About The Project

-This project provides a robust, extensible, and fully modular command-line tool for cleaning and standardizing messy CSV files.
-Key features and recent updates:
+This project provides a robust, extensible, and fully modular command-line tool for cleaning and standardizing messy CSV files. **Faz 4 Architecture** features shared infrastructure for CLI, GUI, and tests.

+### Key Features
-- **Modular architecture**: Each cleaning step is implemented as a separate module in the `modules/` folder.
-The pipeline manager orchestrates the execution order, making it easy to add, remove, or customize steps.
+- **Modular architecture**: Each cleaning step is implemented as a separate module in `modules/core/` (core) and `modules/custom/` (plugins).
+The pipeline manager orchestrates execution order.
-- **Dynamic pipeline management**: Users and developers can control which cleaning modules are applied, their order, and parameters via configuration or CLI.
+- **Dynamic pipeline management**: Control which modules are applied, their order, and parameters via CLI or GUI.
+- **Shared Infrastructure (Faz 4)**:
+  - `UIState`: Centralized state management (selected modules, output settings, file path)
+  - `PipelineRunner`: Unified orchestration (run_file, callbacks, threading support)
+  - `GuiLogger`: Centralized logging (GUI callback + Python logging adapter)
+  - `GuiHelpers`: Component factory pattern (reusable CTkinter builders)
+  - `GuiIO`: File/path operations (normalization, validation)
 - **Multiple file cleaning**: Clean any number of CSV files in a single run.
 - **Automatic delimiter and encoding detection**: No need to guess file format.
 - **Comprehensive cleaning report**: Summarizes all changes for each file.
-- **User parameterization**: Choose cleaning options via command line.
-It automates tedious tasks like removing duplicates, handling missing values, standardizing text, and more.
-The modular design makes it easy to extend the tool with new cleaning steps or custom workflows.

 ### Built With
 *   [Python](https://www.python.org/) (minimum supported: 3.8+)